 Application for funding by previously funded projects will only be accepted after careful evaluation of other strategies have been fully considered.
 See the "Long Term Sustainability Monitoring Section" on ARCH website for the range of strategies.
-This is not a role that the Trust Fund was been historically used for, however, there may be limited circumstances where such a role may be appropriate.
-Prior to a previously funded project submitting an application to the Trust Fund, applicants must address the following:
+This is not a role that the Trust Fund has been used historically, however, there may be limited circumstances where such a role may be appropriate.
+Prior to applying to the Trust Fund, an applicant must address the following: